gideonthomasd/fluxbox/README.md

 Change createbbdockrc to exec.
 Run to create bbdock. jgmenu.sh change to exec
-In wmtext-3 do 'sudo install make' to put into /usr/bin/local
+In wmtext-3 do 'sudo make install' to put into /usr/bin/local